Undergraduate Degrees and Options for Minors

 Engineering & MBA 5-Year Integrated Program

 Engineering students may pursue the Engineering/MBA 5-Year Integrated Program.
-Students will earn a bachelor of science in engineering and masters of business administration.
+Students will earn a Bachelor of Science in Engineering and a Master of Business Administration.
 Visit the Engineering/MBA 5-Year Integrated Program website for an overview of the program and admissions process.